01000001-01001110/Dough-Jo-Sourdough-Manager/README.md

 ## 📄 License & Legal

 ### Privacy Policy
 Your privacy is paramount.
-Read our complete privacy policy at [privacy policy URL].
+Read our complete privacy policy at [[privacy policy](https://raw.githubusercontent.com/01000001-01001110/Dough-Jo-Sourdough-Manager/refs/heads/main/docs/privacy-policy.md).

 ### Terms of Use
 By using Dough Jo, you agree that: